VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

    that report when attendees have been assigned to seats.
 3. Requests for a payment to be made.
 4. Acknowledgement of the success or failure of the payment.
-5. Events that report when discounts have been created or modified.
-6. Events that report the calculation of totals based on discounts.
-7. Events that report when conferences have been created, updated, and published.

 > **VikramPersona:** Some of the events that the Conference Management
 > bounded context raises are coarse-grained and contain multiple